thuliteio/getdoks.org/content/docs/start-here/upgrade-to-v1.md

 ```

 {{< /details >}}

+### Update assets

+Rename the current `assets` directory to `assets-backup`.
+Download the Doks source code of the [latest release](https://github.com/gethyas/doks/releases/latest).
+Extract the archive and copy the `assets` directory into your project's root.

+### Update layouts

+Rename the current `layouts` directory to `layouts-backup`.
+Download the Doks source code of the [latest release](https://github.com/gethyas/doks/releases/latest).
+Extract the archive and copy the `layouts` directory into your project's root.

+{{< callout context="tip" title="Add default content" icon="rocket" >}}
+Rename the current `content` directory to `content-backup`.
+Download the Doks source code of the [latest release](https://github.com/gethyas/doks/releases/latest).
+Extract the archive and copy the `content` directory into your project's root.
+{{< /callout >}}

 {{< callout context="note" title="Need to continue?" icon="info-circle" >}}
 After upgrading Doks to the latest version, you may not need to make any changes to your project at all!